nhotalling/hpmanager/README.md

 Gets json for the given character to review stats and defenses.
 Character name is not case sensitive.
 This endpoint handles missing characters appropriately with a 404.
-(See Misc Notes below for comments about error handling)

 ### Status - GET

 `http://localhost:8080/api/v1/character/briv/status`

-Shows the CharacterHealth object in its current state.
+Shows the `CharacterHealth` object in its current state.
 This object is also returned by the Deal Damage, Heal, and Temp HP endpoints.

 ### Heal - PUT